8 best things to do in Lake Tekapo in 24 hours

 You’ll see a lot of people doing photo shoots down by the lake, and seeing swarms of people surround the tiny church is a little hilarious.

 I’m sharing this opinion because I want to give a fair picture of what to expect.
 I don’t want you to get there and realise that all the photos of lupin fields you saw are just cleverly angled photos!
+(The first time I visited, I was a little disappointed by the sparse, scraggly flower bushes).

 Lake Tekapo is truly beautiful though.
 My advice is embrace the touristy-ness and do a photo shoot of your own, along with some of the other cool things to do in Tekapo.